Loopspruit

 Loopspruit is a small town situated 55 km north east of Pretoria in Mpumalanga, South Africa.

-Located on the R568 road towards KwaMhlanga, the village is renowned for Loopspruit Wine Estate, Loopspruit Wine Estate owes its origins to a retired policeman, Eric Olivier.
+Located on the R568 road towards KwaMhlanga, the village is renowned for Loopspruit Wine Estate, which owes its origins to a retired policeman, Eric Olivier.
 Loopspruit Wine Estate is the most northerly wine estate in South Africa, on the banks of the Loopspruit River.
-The town also hosts Kgodwana (Loopspruit), a traditional Ndebele village.
+The town also hosts Kgodwana, a traditional Ndebele village.